DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

 `docker-compose -p ffc-demo-service up -f docker-compose.yaml`

-and to up the tests
+and to run the tests

 `docker-compose -p ffc-demo-service-test up -f docker-compose.yaml -f docker-compose.test.yaml`

 ## Avoid conflicts with unique container names

-The docker container name should be unique in override files if they may be up simultaneously.
+The docker container name should be unique in override files if they may be run simultaneously.

 If the `docker-compose.yaml` and the `docker-compose.test.yaml` had the same name conflicts will occur if tearing down and rebuilding the container happens while both containers are in use.